hiero-ledger/hiero-sdk-js/manual/MIGRATING_SIGN_TRANSACTION.md

 ## Overview

-The Hedera SDK has updated its transaction signing mechanism to provide better type safety and a more structured approach to managing signatures.
+The Hedera SDK has updated its transaction signing mechanism to provide functionaly that can work with multi-node chunked transaction and a more structured approach to managing signatures.
 This guide will help you migrate from the legacy mode to the new mode.

 ## Key Changes